 While there are ways to measure and find the size that fits you, it really comes down to your comfort.
 Make sure the poles you select allow you to ski comfortably and to the best of your ability.

 How much do you rely on your poles to get around on your skis?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you, leave your precious comment below.